 Every contract we write and sign with our authors includes an End-of-Term clause, which lately is for three years.
 This specifies the number of years Koehler Books will own the rights to publish the work.
 After that the rights revert back to the author.
 Legally speaking you the author then own the publishing rights.

-Here are four options for authors to pursue when their book is at the end of term and no longer published by Koehler Books:
+Here are three options for authors to pursue when their book is at the end of term and no longer published by Koehler Books:

 1) Do nothing.
 The book will essentially fade away and cannot be printed or sold, unless there was any inventory with booksellers.
 Unlikely.